Melbourne Airport: Expansion and privatisation

 In 1988, the Australian Government formed the Federal Airports Corporation (FAC), placing Melbourne Airport under the operational control of the new corporation along with 21 other airports around the nation.

 The FAC undertook a number of upgrades at the airport.
 The first major upgrades were carried out at the domestic terminals, with an expansion of the Ansett domestic terminal approved in 1989 and completed in 1991, adding a second pier for use by smaller regional airlines.
-Work on an upgrade of the international terminal commenced in 1991, with the 'SkyPlaza' retail complex completed in late 1993 on a site flanking the main international departure gates.
+Work on an upgrade of the international terminal commenced in 1991, with the "SkyPlaza" retail complex completed in late 1993 on a site flanking the main international departure gates.
 The rest of the work was completed in 1995, when the new three-level satellite concourse was opened at the end of the existing concourse.
 Diamond shaped and measuring 80 m on each side, the additional 10 aerobridges provided by the expansion doubled the international passenger handing capacity at Melbourne Airport.

 In April 1994, the Australian Government announced that all airports operated by FAC would be privatized in several phases.
-Melbourne Airport was included in the first phase, being acquired by the newly formed Australia Pacific Airports Corporation Limited for $1.3 billion.
+Melbourne Airport was included in the first phase, being acquired by the newly formed Australia Pacific Airports Corporation for $1.3 billion.
 The transfer was completed on 30 June 1997 on a 50-year long-term lease, with the option for a further 49 years.
 Melbourne Airport is categorized as a Leased Commonwealth Airport.

 Since privatization, further improvements to infrastructure have begun at the airport, including expansion of runways, car parks and terminals.
 The multi-storey carpark outside the terminal was completed between 1995 and August 1997 at a cost of $49 million, providing 3,100 parking spaces, the majority undercover.
 This initially four-level structure replaced the previous open air carpark outside the terminal.
 Work commenced on the six-story 276-room Hilton Hotel (now Parkroyal) above the carpark in January 1999, which was completed in mid-2000 at a cost of $55 million.
 Expansion of the Qantas domestic terminal was completed in 1999, featuring a second pier and 9 additional aircraft stands.

 In December 2000, a fourth passenger terminal opened: the Domestic Express Terminal, located to the south of the main terminal building at a cost of $9 million.
 It was the first passenger terminal facility to be built at Melbourne Airport since 1971.